ok-nick/opensource.contentauth.org/docs/introduction.md

 import cai_open_source_red from '../static/img/cai-open-source-red.jpg';

 :::tip
 You're strongly encouraged to read this introduction and [Getting started](getting-started) to give you some basic background and context, before you dive right into development.
-[Working with manifests](manifest/understanding-manifest) also has some crucial information common to all the language APIs
+[Working with manifests](manifest/understanding-manifest) also has some crucial information, regardless of which language and library you use.
 :::

 ## Overview